 If you are, then this Chroma scale that we’re discussing should feel familiar.
 Let me be clear that LRV and Chroma speak to two completely separate dimensions of color.
 And I explain in this post about LRV how important it is to not confuse the two.

 The similarity I’m referring to is just that they can both be illustrated using a scale format.

 Just like LRV, Chroma is an attribute of color that we can measure and illustrate on a scale.

 Difference is the LRV scale tells you how much light a color reflects and conversely absorbs and the Chroma scale tells you how strong, colorful and clean -or- weak, neutral and muddied a color looks.

 It’s that simple, Chroma tells you how strong and colorful -or- weak and muddied a color will look.

-You don’t have to shuffle samples or chips to see which color is stronger/cleaner or weaker/muddier.
+- You don’t have to shuffle samples or chips to see which color is stronger/clean or weaker/dirty.

 Want to know the best part?

 As you get more experience working with Chroma values, you organically develop more skill recognizing Chroma differences.